paroi-tech/ladc/README.md

 A Layer Above Database Connectors, for Node.js.

 _LADC_ provides a common API inspired from PDO and JDBC.
 It is built on top of relational database (SQL) connectors for Node.js.
+It provides:

 1. A common way to access to relational databases;
 1. A pool of connections in order to allow transactions in an asynchronous context;